 Even thousands of years ago, sharp individuals noticed that the number of days (mid-day to mid-day) in one solar year (equinox to equinox) wasn’t an even, whole number.
-Anthropologists and archeologists have discovered early calculations made by ancient cultures that show many of them correctly realized the difference of about a ¼ of day even way, way back in history.
+Anthropologists and archeologists have discovered early calculations made by ancient cultures that show many of them correctly realized the difference of about a ¼ of day in the earth's yearly rotations around the sun when compared to the total daily rotations, way back in history.

 What this means is that the Earth spins around its axis 365 and a quarter times by the time it makes exactly one orbit around the Sun.
 So 1 year does not equal 365 days exactly but rather roughly 365¼ (actually exactly 365.242199 days ...or...
 365 days and nearly 6 hours).